Department of Sociology

 2013 Award for Excellence in Social Science Engaged Research (UNC, $1,000 for research)

 Dr. Kyle Anne Nelson is Professor and Department Chair of Sociology at the University of Northern Colorado (UNC).
 She joined the UNC faculty in 2009 after earning her PhD in Sociology from the University of Maryland, College Park.
-She has taught courses both on campus and online in UNC's undergraduate and graduate programs on a range of topics including principles of sociology, class and inequality, global immigration, social policy, sociology of minorities, and sociology of popular culture.
-Dr. Nelson has conducted both quantitative and qualitative research in the areas of racial and ethnic inequality and health disparities.
-From 1996-2003, Dr. Nelson worked at The George Washington University in Washington, D.C., as a health policy analyst studying access to Medicaid for low income families.
-She earned a Master of Public Health (MPH) degree in 2000.
-Her current research projects focus on immigrant and refugee integration.
-She was an officer of the board of directors for the Global Refugee Center from 2013-2017.
-Her current work focuses on intersections of culture, class, immigration, and economics in her hometown, Vail, Colorado.
+She teaches courses both on campus and online in UNC's undergraduate and graduate programs on a range of topics including principles of sociology, class and inequality, global immigration, social policy, race, racism and power, and sociology of popular culture.
+Dr. Nelson has conducted a range of quantitative and qualitative research in the areas of racial and ethnic inequality and health disparities.
+From 1996-2003, Dr. Nelson worked at The George Washington University (GWU) in Washington, D.C., as a health policy analyst studying access to Medicaid for low income families.
+She earned a Master of Public Health (MPH) degree at GWU in 2000.
+She was an officer of the board of directors for Greeley’s Global Refugee Center (now the Immigrant and Refugee Center of Northern Colorado) from 2013-2017.
+Dr. Nelson’s current research focuses on intersections of culture, class, immigration, and economics in her hometown, Vail, Colorado, and will be published in a forthcoming book Mountain Division.